 But is Bengen’s 4% safe withdrawal rate still safe?

 In October 1994, financial advisor William Bengen published an article in the Journal of Financial Planning entitled “Determining Withdrawal Rates Using Historical Data.”
 His article set the stage for a debate many financial professionals still have today.

 The study determined how many retirees could withdraw from their retirement nest egg without running out of money.

 Bengen’s research concluded that for a 60-65-year-old retiree, a 50/50 allocation between stocks and bonds with a withdrawal rate of 4% of the initial portfolio value, adjusting annually for inflation, could generate retirement income for 30 years.

 Today, however, researchers are beginning to rethink Bengen’s 1994 research.
-For example, many researchers believe that a safe withdrawal rate isn’t 4%, but rather 2.8% or 2%, or even as low as 1.49%.
+For example, many researchers believe a safe withdrawal rate isn’t 4%, but 2.8% or 2%, or even as low as 1.49%.

 Simply put, Bengen’s research assumes that your retirement portfolio was invested in stocks and bonds, and Bengen’s assumptions did not consider today’s long period of historically low bond yields.
 His research also did not account for taxes, fees, or increased longevity.